Are you looking for a 3 day Banff itinerary? You came to the right place.

 You will board specialized buses outfitted with impressive tires that make them look more like mining trucks than buses.

 They drive you up all the way to the glacier where you then can roam around freely for about 20 minutes.

 Be careful as you walk around, the ice can be slippery and the glacier is full of crevasses that may be hidden by a thin layer of snow.

-Right next to the discovery center is the Glacier Skywalk, an 800-meter long glass-floor walkway hanging over the cliff.
+Right next to the discovery center is the Glacier Skywalk, a 400-meter long glass-floor walkway hanging over the cliff.